Queen Elizabeth national park

 Conclusion:

-Ishasha in the southern sector of Queen Elizabeth national park is one of the most alluring game-viewing areas in East Africa.
-The park is dominated by light acacia woodland and savannah.
+Ishasha, in the southern sector of the south of the park.
+Is one of the most alluring game-viewing areas in East Africa.

-The most common large mammal species in this habitat are Uganda Kobs, topi, and buffalo.
-Elephants are found in the sector.
+The most common large mammal species in this habitat are Uganda Kobs, topi, elephant and buffalo.

 While the southern circuit is better for general game viewing with large herds of Cape buffalo.